 The "Schools Committed to Outstanding Results and Excellence (SCORE) Act" aims to improve educational accountability and support for students in Florida by amending various sections of Florida Statutes.
-Key provisions include enhanced early warning systems for identifying students needing academic support, particularly in reading and mathematics, and revised criteria for parental notification regarding student deficiencies.
+Key provisions include enhanced early warning systems to identify students needing academic support, particularly in reading and mathematics, and revised criteria for parental notification regarding students' deficiencies.
 The bill mandates that report cards include school performance metrics and introduces new responsibilities for the administrator of the New Worlds Reading Initiative, including the development of diverse classroom libraries and a competitive grant program for Title I schools.
 Additionally, it emphasizes targeted instructional support for students with identified deficiencies from kindergarten through grade 12.

 H 1483 c1: 1001.42, 1002.20, 1003.33